There are three main types of travel that will generate travel questions

 - Community members

 If the Chancellor or Dean accepts the financial risk to permit any of the individuals in the "strongly discouraged" categories above, then the Financial Officer for the Campus/College must send an email to the Risk Management Office stating the acceptance of this financial risk.
-Keep in mind that the sponsoring Campus/College may develop more restrictive criteria to determine permitted participants, however it is important to understand the financial risks involved before developing that criteria.
-The intent of these guidelines is to make sure everyone is aware of the financial risks that are being taken regarding the participants of University sponsored trips and to allow each Campus/College the ability to make informed decisions when it comes to these trips.
+Keep in mind that the sponsoring Campus/College may develop more restrictive criteria to determine permitted participants, however, it is important to understand the financial risks involved before developing those criteria.
+The intent of these guidelines is to make sure everyone is aware of the financial risks that are being taken regarding the participants of University-sponsored trips and to allow each Campus/College the ability to make informed decisions when it comes to these trips.
 If you have any questions contact the Risk Management Office.

 Non-University Vehicles Used by Employees on University Business

 Employees performing their assigned University duties utilizing non-University vehicles (personal cars, rental cars, etc.) will utilize the insurance specifically procured for the non-University vehicle as primary.
 The University does provide excess auto liability insurance (liability only- no physical damage coverage, such as collision and comprehensive insurance) which comes into play beyond the specific vehicle's primary liability insurance if the accident is serious enough to exhaust the vehicle's insurance.